Farewe/markdown-cv/index.md

 `2024` **Emma Chollet Ramampiandra**, From black boxes to ecological
-insights: Exploring the use of machine learning in species distribution modelling, ETH Zurich, Switzerland
+insights: Exploring the use of machine learning in species distribution modelling, *ETH Zurich, Zurich, Switzerland*

+`2023` **Marie Zakardjian**, Solitary bee introductions and associated
+impacts: from a global vision to a local approach in New Caledonia, *Aix-Marseille University, Marseille, France*

-`2022` **Liam Grimmett**, The application of virtual species to investigate how landscape characteristics affect species distribution model transferability, Charles Sturt University, Australia
+`2022` **Liam Grimmett**, The application of virtual species to investigate how landscape characteristics affect species distribution model transferability, *Charles Sturt University, Australia*

 `2019` **Clémentine Préau**, Identification and modelling of habitats for species at risk and evolution of their range with climate change,